What is the “Mapping civic education in Europe”?

 How does the mapping process look like?

-The methodology of the mapping is separated in two stages.
+The methodology of the mapping is separated into two stages.
 In the first stage, a list of initial contacts of civic education actors is collected by the local partners in each country.
 We approach them with a request to fill in an online questionnaire.
-While filling the questionnaire, respondents are asked to recommend further civic education actors they know and cooperate with.
+While filling out the questionnaire, respondents are asked to recommend further civic education actors they know and cooperate with.
 Afterwards, recommended contacts are approached with the request to fill in the questionnaire, this way expanding the outreach of the mapping through a snowballing method.

 In the second stage, we send a shorter questionnaire to the civic education actors who have filled in the initial survey, this time indicating their relationship to other respondents.
 The second stage of the mapping identifies existing civic education networks in each of the mapped countries.